Deck Reviews & Interviews, Decks, Glorious Decks!, Indie Decks

 Two Pents to finish up with; nothing can encapsulate the whole ‘teamwork makes the dream work’ motto of the 3 of Pents as effectively as ants, the most team-y-est of all the Earth’s creatures.
 And I love this close-up image of planting your seeds in the 7 of Pents – now you must wait to see if they bear fruit.

-And here’s my favourite card from the WayHome Tarot.
+And here’s my favourite card from the WayHome Tarot, the Chariot.
 The salmon swimming upstream just captures the central message of the card (sheer force of will overcoming all obstacles) so well!

 Wintner writes really insightfully on it too, saying that staying too long in the energy of the Chariot “takes a toll on the body, enables the workaholic, and threatens burnout.
 It is jet fuel in a lawnmower engine.
 Use sparingly for triumph and success”